-Following up on a from Roswell Park Comprehensive Cancer Center that showed how chronic stress affects immune systems, Anurag Singh, MD, began studying whether financial worries worsen survival for cancer patients.
+Following up on a study Roswell Park Comprehensive Cancer Center that showed how chronic stress affects immune systems, Anurag Singh, MD, began studying whether financial worries worsen survival for cancer patients.

 Dr. Singh, the director of radiation research in the Department of Radiation Medicine, and his team found a definite answer.